bryceriem/airline-performance-analysis/README.md

   Identifies the 9 carriers used across all dashboard queries by filtering the timeseries table to carriers with over 100 million passengers transported since January 2020.

 - #### Why:
-  The raw dataset contains 955 carriers including defunct airlines, regional feeders, and cargo operators.
+  The raw dataset contains 955 carriers, including defunct airlines, regional feeders, and cargo operators.
 This CTE scopes all downstream analysis to current, mainline passenger carriers without hardcoding any carrier names, making the filter data-driven and reproducible.

 <img width="749" height="204" alt="qualifying carriers" src="https://github.com/user-attachments/assets/355515c8-4369-438f-93c7-498fac1a6cc5" />
 <br>